PRACTICES & HEALTH FACILITIES

-Sudden cardiac arrest is one of the most common causes of death worldwide.
-In many cases, a defibrillator can be the decisive tool to save a life.
-But what makes these devices so important, and why should they be accessible anywhere in a short time - even in your home?
+Sudden cardiac arrest is one of the leading causes of death worldwide.
+In many cases, a defibrillator can be the crucial tool to save a life.
+But what makes these devices so important, and why should they be readily available everywhere – including in your home?

 The urgency of responding quickly to cardiac arrest cannot be overstated.
-After cardiac arrest, the chance of survival decreases by about 10% every minute, so it is essential that defibrillators are easily accessible and quickly reached in public places, businesses and even in your home.
+After a cardiac arrest, the chances of survival decrease by approximately 10% with every passing minute.
+Therefore, it is essential that defibrillators are easily and quickly accessible in public places, businesses, and even your home.

-Defibrillators should not only be installed in public places such as airports, train stations, sports facilities and shopping centres, but also in offices, residential areas, clubs, medical practices and in your own home.
-As a private individual, customer or patient you can also actively contribute by pointing out deficiencies in locations or by purchasing a defibrillator for your home.
+Defibrillators should be installed not only in public places like airports, train stations, sports venues, and shopping centers, but also in offices, residential areas, clubs, medical practices, and your own home.
+Even as a private individual, customer, or patient, you can actively contribute by pointing out areas lacking defibrillators or by purchasing a defibrillator for home use.

 Another important aspect is training in the use of defibrillators.
-Many people are afraid to use a medical device because they fear making mistakes.
+Many people are afraid to use medical devices because they fear making mistakes.
 However, modern defibrillators are user-friendly and guide you through the entire process.
-Find out about training courses to lower the barrier and increase your awareness of the importance of these devices.
-Also use our online training courses and films!
+Learn about training courses and workshops to lower your apprehension and increase your awareness of the importance of these devices.
+Also, take advantage of our online training courses and videos!

-The availability of defibrillators is not just a question of health policy, but also of personal commitment.
-Any of us can find ourselves in a situation where we have to respond to a cardiac arrest, whether it is a family member, a friend or a stranger.
-By ensuring that a defibrillator is available in your area, you are actively contributing to saving lives and strengthening a sense of responsibility within the community.
+The availability of defibrillators is not just a matter of public health policy, but also of personal commitment.
+Any one of us could find ourselves in a situation where we need to respond to a cardiac arrest, whether it's a family member, a friend, or a stranger.
+By ensuring a defibrillator is available in your community, you actively contribute to saving lives and strengthen community responsibility.

-Let's work together to make sure they are available wherever they are needed, including in your home.
+Let's work together to ensure they are available wherever they are needed, including in your home.

 Cardiac arrest means that the heart has stopped beating.
 In this situation, the heart no longer pumps blood through the body.
 Without blood flow, vital organs, especially the brain, no longer receive oxygen.
 This is life-threatening and requires immediate action.
 Imagine if the engine in a car suddenly stopped running - without the engine, nothing works.
 It's the same with cardiac arrest: without the beating heart, the body cannot function.